POSTED ON Jul 21, 2021 10:15:00 AM / by Real Property Associates

 • Total cash price = $824,000

-Then, you conducted $20,000 worth of updates and renovations to get the home ready for renters.
+Then, you conducted $20,000 worth of updates and renovations to prepare the home for renters.
 Your total starting investment in this rental property is now $844,000.

 Include Real Estate Operating Costs